-We have presented the probabilistic action language $P\mathcal{C}+$, which generalizes $\mathcal{C}+$ by probabilistic information into an expressive framework for dealing with qualitative as well as quantitative uncertainty about actions.
+We have presented the probabilistic action language PC+, which generalizes C+ by probabilistic information into an expressive framework for dealing with qualitative as well as quantitative uncertainty about actions.
 Its formal semantics is defined in terms of probabilistic transitions between sets of states.
-We have then shown that, using the concepts of a history and its belief state, several important problems in reasoning about actions can be concisely expressed in it.
+We have then shown that, using the concepts of a history and its belief state, several important problems in reasoning about actions can be concisely expressed in it, which may be solved employing reductions to causal theories and solvers for them.